jspsych/jsPsych/docs/markdown_docs/features/callbacks.md

 ## on_finish (trial)

 The `on_finish` callback can be added to any trial.
-The callback will trigger whenever the trial ends.
+The callback will trigger whenever the trial ends, just before `jsPsych.data.write` will be called.
 The callback function will be passed a single argument, containing the data object from the trial.
+This data object can be modified, before it is written to the data module.

 #### Sample use
 ```javascript